 In some cases, individuals can be born with the condition or health ailments that lead to it.
 In this, symptoms begin to show as early as 30, and as late as 30 years old.

 Symptoms of Spinal Stenosis

-Botti Chiropractic & Wellness Is dedicated to providing comprehensive treatment methods that involve specialized physical therapy that creates more space in the spine both centrally and laterally.
-In addition, corrected biomechanicals, as well as underlying postural deficits and weakness will be addressed to stabilize the affected area and prevent further joint degeneration and worsening of spinal stenosis.
+Botti Chiropractic & Wellness is dedicated to offering all of our patients comprehensive treatment methods that involve specialized physical therapy that creates more space in the spine both centrally and laterally.
+In addition, corrected biomechanics, as well as underlying postural deficits and weakness will be addressed to stabilize the affected area and prevent further joint degeneration and worsening of spinal stenosis.
 Many of our patients are surprised how quickly they can get relief with our methods when they had previously lost hope.

 Again, should any of the aforementioned symptoms be similar to what you are experiencing, please stop by Botti Chiropractic & Wellness today!